peter-ux/mc-compass-tracker/README.md

 Track players within 1,000 blocks, but tracking is disabled when they are sneaking (shifting).
-Geyser compatibility confirmed.
+Geyser compatibility checked.